cthoyt/pybel-tools/CONTRIBUTING.rst

 How To Contribute
 =================

-1. Make a new folder with your cool too.
-Testing appreciated!
+1. Make a branch with git flow for your tool
+2. Test it if you can
-2. Add it to the Cool Pool of Tools
+3. Merge to the cool pool of tools!